 Choosing the wrong vendor

-Better control over a SaaS application, optimized spending, no-hidden pricing, healthy relationships, etc., depend on choosing the right vendor.
-If you don’t pay enough attention during the SaaS vendor selection process, you’ll be the one regretting it throughout the contract term.
+Better control over a SaaS application, optimized spending, no hidden pricing, healthy relationships, etc., depend on choosing the right vendor.
+If you don’t pay enough attention during the SaaS vendor selection process, you’ll regret it throughout the contract term.

-These are the three major challenges organizations face during SaaS contract negotiations.
+These are some significant challenges organizations face during SaaS contract negotiations.
 Nailing these three will enable you to sign the best possible contract with the vendor.

 Perform thorough research on the vendors